"FOOD FIGHT!""FOOD FIGHT!"

 , Sharing is Caring

 is an achievement done while seated at a Bountiful Table.
 You'll need to visit all five chairs at a table and select the first option (again, passing the dish) at each one.
 No other player is required to be at the table for you to get this.
-However, if the feast area is crowded and players aren't budging from their own chairs, you can get this achievement by visiting different chairs at different tables.
-You're not restricted to just one.Now We're Cookin'Now We're Cookin'
+However, if the feast area is crowded and players aren't budging from their own chairs, you can get this achievement by visiting different chairs at different tables, so don't worry about trying to hit them all at one.Now We're Cookin'Now We're Cookin'

 The recipes you'll need are all from a single book sold for one silver by Pilgrim's Bounty vendors (all of whom will be located conveniently in feast areas).
 The book is called the Bountiful Cookbook

 and requires only 1 cooking skill in order to use.
 Right-click the book once it's in your inventory, and it'll give you all five recipes.The recipes you'll need to cook are